Sensitive Skin: Signs, Causes, and Skincare

 Why does my skin feel sensitive to touch?

-There might be several reasons ranging from allergic reactions to some skin conditions, including atopic dermatitis or rosacea.
-We suggest you see your dermatologist for a bit of expert advice and immediate help.
+There may be several reasons, ranging from allergic reactions to certain skin conditions, including atopic dermatitis or rosacea.
+We suggest seeing your dermatologist for expert advice and immediate help.

 -

-Go for mineral or powder foundations and don't use water-proof stuff as you will have to use micellar water to remove it which might trigger your skin's sensitivity.
+Go for mineral or powder foundations and avoid waterproof products as they require micellar water for removal, which can further trigger sensitivity.
 Silicone-based formulations are usually friendly for sensitive skin.

 -